 Why?
 People tend to be much more comfortable giving feedback on what is going well and it shows that you are looking at the good first – before looking for what is wrong.

 This question builds an open dialogue that you can leverage later when you are asking for more honest feedback.

 Next, ask …

-What are we doing that is of no value — and that we should stop doing?
+2) What are we doing that is of no value and should we stop doing it?

 This gives the person permission to share the issues that you may need to address at some point.
 If the person starts rattling off a long list, ask them to prioritize the top three they would suggest you focus on.